 Whew!
 Again, the breadth of this work is magnificent, but so is its impeccably unearthed depth.
 (You can tell Mr. Dyja is a man who enjoys his research.)
 The reader emerges with an acute sense of Chicago’s eminence, and also the ways in which each art form, each cultural imperative, served to inform all the others.
 This book isn’t perfect, thank god – which simply proves it was written by a human being.
 Mr. Dyja is so meticulous about recounting the backstories of his artists and musicians that it’s surprising to find no mention of the name McKinley Morganfield.
 He misspells Eric Burdon and gets wrong that university in Bloomington, Indiana.
 That’s all I got, man!
 I had the faint sense that Mr. Dyja was disagreeably picking up the pace as we approached the Sixties, but maybe I’m just fishing for something to criticize.
 Or maybe I was just disappointed that I was getting too close to the end.
 This is the last word on its subject, a book that will retain its historical value until the last ding-dong of doom; no future author needs to elaborate (although some will undoubtedly try).

 Frank Lloyd Wright, a guest of honor at the 1957 “Chicago Dynamic” festival (presented by US Steel!), looked around and said, “In another fifteen years, this city will be on the way out.”
 The handwriting on the wall achieved legibility on January 25, 1959, when a Boeing 707 took off from Los Angeles and landed at Idlewild in New York four hours later – without stopping in Chicago.
 Commercial transcontinental aviation, Mr. Dyja writes, soon gave us the terms “jet set,” “bicoastal,” and “flyover states.”
 Not long after, there were only two coasts again.
 I’ve read that Mr. Dyja has taken a little heat for his title, as if he’s insulting Chicago by suggesting that it aspires to something beyond itself.
 Hogwash.
-(I’m actually thinking of another word, containing one more letter.)
+(I’m actually thinking of another animal-inspired word, containing one more letter.)
 When Chicago ruled, the real action was on the coast of Lake Michigan.

 11/29/13: Today I learned that THE THIRD COAST has been selected as one of the New York Times Book Review’s 100 Notable Books of the Year.
 Just getting reviewed in the TBR is a triumph.
 Being recognized as one of the year’s very best?
 Priceless.